remycode33/JSGame/README.md

 ## 6 - Disclamair 📎

-I know this project is not perfect in term of coding, i did a bit of factoring to avoid to repeat myself.
+I know this project is not perfect, i did a bit of factoring to avoid to repeat myself but there is again work to make the code clearer and understable.
-Also if you check the code, you will see that I use both way to do class, with function and with class.
+If you check the code, you will see that I use both way to do class, with function and with class.
 And same with the function, I didn't use only arrow function which is the recommended way now with ES6.
 I did it voluntary just because this was my first wn project and I wanted to manipulate JS also in this way.
+Also as explain previewsly I do implement this game by using the DOM, it means that I didn't use a Canvas as I should have done just because it was my objective to manipulate the DOM.
 The project is not finished I will continue it few by few to add some features, clean/ modernize the code, refactore it also.
 I wanted mainly to have a little game who works and manipulate JS in a different way.